andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 ## Aura Customer Metrics
 Customers adding photos and videos to their frames are very busy on Christmas Day.
 Peak upload rate was nearly 6 million photos and videos per hour.

-From Dec 22 to the end of year period, Aura frame users added 100 million assets.
-Over all of 2025, customers added over 1 billion photos to the platform
+The end of the year has a flurry of activity.
+From December 22 to the end of year period, customers added 100 million photos to the platform.
+Over all of 2025, customers added over 1 billion photos!

 ## Reflecting back on the plan